dbrennand/twitter-stream-bot-data-gatherer/README.md

     --track '#StandWithUkriane'
 ```

-## Database Structure
+## SQLite Database Structure

-The database will contain one table called `data`.
+The SQLite database will contain one table called `data`.
 Within the table will be three columns:

 1. `screen_name`: The screen name of the Twitter account.